Last updated 17 July 2021

 Balmaseda is tucked into the mountains, but is only a short drive from Bilbao, the de facto capital of Basque Country and an interesting quirky city.
 Bilbao's old town is wonderful to explore by foot with a range of great pintxos (bread-based tapas) bars, and the Central Market has some delicious delicacies on offer.
 The distinctive Guggenheim Museum is also worth a visit with enough to see to keep most visitors occupied for a few hours.

 A street in Bilbao's old town

-The pretty mountain backdrop and green hills continue into Asturias.
-We’ve booked an AirBnB high above a town and when we arrive, I’m shocked by how remote it is.
-We’re staying in the hamlet of Positana, nestled high into the mountains with amazing views of sweeping valleys and distant mountains.
-There are only about six houses up there and I’m initially horrified that there isn’t even a church in the settlement (I’m not religious, but a church is definitely a mark of civilization in Europe).
-Once we settle in, we love the peaceful setting, and we find it a convenient base for exploring the region.
+When we first arrived at our AirBnB in Asturias, I was shocked by how remote it is.
+We stayed in the hamlet of Positana, nestled high into the mountains with amazing views of sweeping valleys and distant mountains.
+There were only about six houses up there and I was initially horrified that there wasn't even a church in the settlement.
+Once we settled in, we loved the peaceful setting, and we found it a very convenient base for exploring the region.

 A church in Gijon

 We stayed in a charming cottage with our host, Rachel, who was English and had been living in Spain for many years.
 At night we cooked, and had long chats over dinner and local wine.
 I was enchanted by our tiny enclave high in the hills and marvelled at how bright the stars are at night.
 During the day we took long drives through the countryside, visiting some gorgeous beaches, and the cities of Orviedo and Gijon.